siriusctrl/UniPublic/COMP90020 DA/Transactions and Concurrent Control.md

 - Lost update
   - ![image-20200625115246327](assets/image-20200625115246327.png)
-  - The previous update has been over-written by other updates
+  - The previous update has been over-written by other updates which perform on old values

 - Inconsistent Retrieval
   - ![image-20200625115326564](assets/image-20200625115326564.png)